-While workshop organisers will attempt to use software that will function on modern laptops, if the software is not able to function on your laptop, for whatever reason, DHOxSS is not liable for this.
+While strand convenors will attempt to use software that will function on modern laptops, if the software is not able to function on your laptop, for whatever reason, DHOxSS is not liable for this.

 To connect to the University's wireless network you must have anti-virus software installed and regularly updated.

 You must not share your Wi-Fi access credentials with anyone else.
 When using the University's Wi-Fi connection, you must abide by the University of Oxford's "Regulations Relating to the use of Information Technology Facilities"